wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.1 - PartsUnlimitedMRP Overview/Demo 1.1.md

     ![](<media/browse_dev_rg_azure_portal.png>)
 0. In the overview pane, show the Linux Virtual machine

-    > The Linux machine is the host of a few components, MongoDB for the data & Apache Tomcat for the web.
+    > The Linux machine is the host of a few components - MongoDB for the data & Apache Tomcat for the web.

 0. Open the folder .\src in your local repository and explain the folder structure